testerslol123/Pokerbot/README.md

 ![Step 3 settings](/src/img/readme/settings3.jpg)

 5. Go back to settings, click on "Browser Version Settings"
-6. Set "Window Size" to "Large"
-7. Set "Bottom Menu" to "OFF"
+6. Set "Bottom Menu" to "OFF" (not necessary, only do this if your screen is too small to fit the poker gameboard)
-8. Set "Automatic Resizing" to "OFF" and save changes
+7. Set "Automatic Resizing" to "OFF" and save changes

 ![Step 4 settings](/src/img/readme/settings4.jpg)
+8. Set "Window Size" to "Large" or "Medium" (note that if you want to use medium window size, you must edit the settings.txt file, see: [Bot settings](#4-bot-settings))

 # 3. Starting the bot
 1. Download the zipfile and extract it